 Secured vs. Unsecured Lines of Credit

-Just like other loan options, your business line can be secured or unsecured.
+Like other loan options, your business line can be secured or unsecured.

 In contrast, unsecured lines are obtainable without any collateral.
-However, you may offer a personal guarantee, which is essentially a promise to repay the money from your line of credit even if your business defaults.
+However, you may offer a personal guarantee, essentially a promise to repay the money from your line of credit even if your business defaults.

 Of course, offering collateral when applying for a loan or line of credit gives lenders more security, hence the name.
 Thus, the terms, costs, and fees are far better with an unsecured credit line.
 However, an unsecured line of credit can still be a massive asset to a small business, especially if the company or its owner has a poor credit history.